What is tocilizumab?

 Are there any side effects?

 You might experience side effects with your treatment.
 Contact your doctor if you have any concerns about possible side effects.
+Many side effects disappear when tocilizumab treatment is stopped.

 Most common possible side effects